 A regular fertilizer regimen will also keep your zoysia full of the nutrients it needs to stay strong and healthy throughout the different seasons of the year.
-Sod University recommends LawnifiTM, a liquid fertilizer program that uses Catalyst TechnologyTM to send nutrients to your lawn and other plants efficiently.
+Sod University recommends LawnifiTM, a fertilizer program that uses Catalyst TechnologyTM to send nutrients to your lawn and other plants efficiently.
 It consists of three individual fertilizer boxes for each of the active growing seasons: spring, summer and fall.
 Each box also contains three separate bottles of fertilizer with differing nutrient ratios.
+Lawnifi also has a granular formula, Lawnifi Foundation, for those who prefer granular fertilizer.
 Learn more about Lawnifi at Lawnifi.com or by reading our Why Use Lawnifi Fertilizer? blog on Sod University.
 Sod Solutions also offers homeowner maintenance guides for your EMPIRE® Zoysia, GeoTM Zoysia and InnovationTM Zoysia.

 Other useful tips that may help you are using mulch to choke out bermudagrass and centipedegrass by preventing it from reaching any sunlight, or filling in any bare spots with zoysia grass plugs.
 Bare spots may be caused by shade or disease, but either way, they provide opportunity for weeds and other unwanted grasses to invade because there is no competition for soil space.
 Filling those spots in with other plants helps your grass further outcompete unwanted weeds.